Daniele Dessena: International career

-Dessena made 2 appearances for the Italy U18 team and 7 appearances for the U-19 team.
+Dessena made two appearances for the Italy U18 team and 7 appearances for the U-19 team.

-In May 2008 he won the Toulon Tournament with the Italy National Olympic team, assisting teammate Dani Osvaldo for the only goal of the victorious final against Chile.
+In May 2008, he won the Toulon Tournament with the Italy National Olympic team, assisting teammate Dani Osvaldo for the only goal of the victorious final against Chile.
 During the event, he scored a goal in Italy's victory over the United States.
 He played for Italy at the 2008 Summer Olympics in Beijing.

 From 2006 to 2009, he was a regular member of the Italy U-21s, coached by Pierluigi Casiraghi.

 In May 2009, he was called up to the European Championships but only made substitute appearances as second choice behind Luca Cigarini and Claudio Marchisio.
-He finished with a bronze medal with Italy finishing in 3rd.
+He finished with a bronze medal, with Italy finishing in 3rd.

+Coaching career

+After retiring, he became Leandro Greco's assistant at Frosinone 's Under-19 team, then followed him to the first team after he was promoted.

+He successively served as Greco's right-hand man at Pro Patria from July to December 2025.